-S.No Activity/Aspect Measures to be Taken/Implemented by the Contractor/Supervision by PIU and Debris Management Plan.
+S.No Activity/Aspect Measures to be Taken/Implemented by the Contractor/Supervision by PIU 2.
+Work Programme/ Planning Immediately after mobilization and as part of the Work Programme, the Contractor shall submit a plan including a method statement and timeline about specific actions that will be taken to implement the provisions mentioned in the EMP.
+The method statement will specifically include among other environment, health and safety aspects, Debris Management Plan.
 3. Information Dissemination a) Project Information Board showing the name of work, project cost, duration, date of commencement, date of completion, executing agency and contact details (including telephone number/s) for providing suggestions/filing grievances shall be displayed prominently in both English and in vernacular. b) Advance information and periodic update (at least once in a month) about construction schedule, safety measures, pollution abatement measures and other such details shall also be displayed.
-4. Regulatory/ statutory clearances/ approvals Prior to construction commencement, the Contractor shall obtain all requisite statutory clearance/s for setting-up construction camp including labor camp; plants/equipment; use of material sources etc. as required in the light of central/state acts/regulations that apply to this work. b) Contractor will coordinate with Employer to plan and dispose off at a pre-approved location any unserviceable/unusable/debris arising from demolition of existing building. c) The Contractor shall obtain Labour License and all required insurance as specified in the contract conditions from the concerned authorities.
+4. Regulatory/ statutory clearances/ approvals a) Prior to construction commencement, the Contractor shall obtain all requisite statutory clearance/s for setting-up construction camp including labor camp; plants/equipment; use of material sources etc. as required in the light of central/state acts/regulations that apply to this work. b) Contractor will coordinate with Employer to plan and dispose off at a pre-approved location any unserviceable/unusable/debris arising from demolition of existing building. c) The Contractor shall obtain Labour License and all required insurance as specified in the contract conditions from the concerned authorities.
 Originals will be checked/verified by the Engineer and a copy shall be available at the site office at all times. d) The Contractor is required to abide by all conditions laid out in the said clearances/consents given by the regulatory authorities.
 The monthly progress report shall include the status and action taken for each of the conditions mentioned in such permits/ consent letters/ clearances.
-5. Consultation and Consent/s The Contractor shall consult and obtain written consent/s of landowners for temporary use of land for all construction related activities including that for: a) Setting-up and operation of construction (including plant site) and/or labour camp; b) Disposal of debris and other waste material in line with EMP conditions and as approved by Employer. c) The Contractor shall consult the Employer and obtain written consent for temporary use of land within the factory premises for setting-up and operating a construction yard, including toilets and other amenities, if the said premises will be used for such a purpose.
+5. Consultation and Consent/s The Contractor shall consult and obtain written consent/s of landowners for temporary use of land for all construction related activities including that for: a) Setting-up and operation of construction (including plant site) and/or labour camp; b) Disposal of debris and other waste material in line with EMP conditions and as approved by Employer. c) The Contractor shall consult the Employer and obtain written consent for temporary use of land within the factory premises for setting-up and operating a construction yard, including